Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 As described before on of the main advantages and benefits of the blue green deployment is to mantain a control and optimization of the costs without impacting the resiliency, availability, continuous delivery of the workloads and apps.
 This is achieved with the automation of the destroyment of the old cluster after that the switch is completed and validated.
 Another important point to mention is that to cotinue to have the same cost baseline the two clusters are usually hosted in the same subnet, in this way all the network connections and access to the resources/services is the same, that means that all the azure services and resources remain the same during the blue green deployment.
 If we should quantify the azure costs to implement this pattern we can say that you shoudl double the costs of the AKS services during the time of the blue green deployment, that usually happen in hours; this also another reason to explain the large adoption of this pattern.
+If you are courios and want to have more insight about cost optmization you can [here](/azure/architecture/framework/cost/overview).

 ### Operational excellence